Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles: Simple proof for the arrival to the solution

-From the Picard–Lindelöf theorem\cite{coddington1955theory}, since $\bm{f}$ is locally Lipschitz continuous, the trajectory of $\bm{u}(t)$ is unique for any initial state $\bm{u}(0)$.
-The condition locally Lipschitz continuous is also implies that $U$ is continuous function.
-Continuity of $U$ and $U(\bm{u})\rightarrow \infty$ when $\|\bm{u}\|$ means $U$ has global minimums.
+According to the Picard–Lindelöf theorem \cite{coddington1955theory}, because $\bm{f}$ is locally Lipschitz continuous, the trajectory of $\bm{u}(t)$ is unique to any initial state $\bm{u}(0)$.
+The condition locally Lipschitz continuous is also implies that $U$ is a continuous function.
+The continuity of $U$ and the condition $U(\bm{u})\rightarrow \infty$ as $\|\bm{u}\| \rightarrow \infty$ imply that $U$ has a global minimum.